m3tac1ph4r/DSA_Interview_Prep/README.md

-# leetcode
+# About Repository :

-This repository contains solution of leetcode daily challenge.
+This repository contains solution of leetcode and geekforgeeks daily challenge.